node-formidable/formidable/Readme.md

 #### 'progress'

+Emitted after each incoming chunk of data that has been parsed.
+Can be used to roll your own progress bar.
 ```javascript
 form.on('progress', function(bytesReceived, bytesExpected) {
 });
 ```
-Emitted after each incoming chunk of data that has been parsed.
-Can be used to roll your own progress bar.

 #### 'field'

+Emitted whenever a field / value pair has been received.
 ```javascript
 form.on('field', function(name, value) {
 });